 - Click About This Mac and More Info....
 Click Hardware and then USB to access the USB Device Tree.

-B. If the text « W1981CardReader Driver » or icon (Windows) is not listed, connect the reader to another USB port and check your devices again.
+B. If the text that matches your card reader is not listed, connect the reader to another USB port and check your devices again.

-Driver for Windows 7, Windows 8 and Windows 10
+Download the pilot for Windows 7, Windows 8 or Windows 10 Download the pilot for Windows 7

 - If the problem persists, contact your transit authority’s customer service department